jswati31/stage/README.md

-# Spatial Attention and Gaussian Process for Video Gaze Estimation
+# Spatial Attention and Gaussian Processes for Video Gaze Estimation

 This repository is the official implementation of [STAGE]().